Tartan Field- OMF, Offshore North Sea

 Overview

-Abcreste Consulting ’ was mandated by Sonangol to carry out an independent review on the economic feasibility in doing a Cross Block Development between2 Ultradeep offshore blocks (blk 16 &3 1).
-The York gas field is located in the Southern North Sea (SNS) area of the United Kingdom Continental Shelf (UKCS).
-Presence of many intra-faults , particularly the intra-fault located south-west of the field makes the development of the field challenging.
+Abcreste Consulting ’ was mandated by Sonangol to carry out an independent review on the economic feasibility in doing a Cross Block Development between 2 Ultra deep offshore blocks (block 16 &3 1)

 Objectives

-• Quick screening for compatibility of all Blk 31 SE & Blk 16 fields
+• Quick screening for compatibility of all Blk 31 SE & Blk – 16 oil and gas fields

 • Validate and Re-evaluate reserves, by providing ZAIL independent view